Cooperative and Experiential Education

 - Entrepreneurship opportunities

-Students who are interested in integrating some of these options should work closely with their Cooperative Education Manager; in conjunction with their degree departments.
+Students interested in integrating some of these options should work closely with their Cooperative Education Manager; in conjunction with their degree departments.

 Selection by a Co-op Employer

-Resumes of eligible students are forwarded to co-op employers by the Cooperative Education Managers, or a variety of other means such as Co-op Employment Fairs, personal referrals, or through self selection via our Kettering Connect system, where employers may post their positions online for students to review.
-Careful attention is given to student objectives, interests, needs and preferences.
+Resumes of eligible students are forwarded to co-op employers by the Cooperative Education Managers or various other means such as Co-op Employment Fairs, personal referrals, or self-selection via our Kettering Connect system, where employers may post their positions online for students to review.
+Careful attention is given to student objectives, interests, needs, and preferences.
 While most students obtain co-op employment through these efforts, students are equally encouraged to assist in the process by initiating contact with potential co-op employers through their own personal networks.
 The Kettering Cooperative Education Managers will work with students who wish to pursue new co-op employers.
-All employers must be approved and entered into our database in order for students to receive credit for their work terms.
+All employers must be approved and entered into the database in order for students to receive credit for their work terms.

-All students are automatically registered in their cooperative work experience term according to the alternation sequence.
-Students are allowed to register for a maximum of eight credits of coursework while registered for a co-op or thesis term.
+All students are automatically registered in their cooperative work experience term according to the alternating sequence.
+Students are allowed to register for a maximum of eight credits of coursework at Kettering University while registered for a co-op or thesis term.

-To receive a satisfactory grade for a co-op work term, each student must have on file both the Supervisor and Student Evaluation of the co-op experience and evidence of completion of a Work-Term Reflection.
+To receive a satisfactory grade for a co-op work term, each student must have on file both the Supervisor and Student Evaluation of the co-op experience and evidence of completing a Work-Term Reflection.
 The supervisor’s evaluation of the student’s co-op experience should be reviewed with the student and then signed by the employer.
-During a co-op work term, students generally work full-time (40 hours) a week, and in some cases, required to work overtime or various shifts depending on the employer's needs.
-A student hired later than the start of the term, or released prior to the end of the term (except under extreme conditions) must work at least six weeks (240 hours) of the twelve week term and receive a “satisfactory” grade to have their work experience count toward graduation requirements.
+During a co-op work term, students generally work full-time (40 hours) a week, and in some cases, are required to work overtime or various shifts depending on the employer's needs.
+A student hired later than the start of the term or released before the end of the term (except under extreme conditions) must work at least six weeks (240 hours) of the twelve-week term and receive a “satisfactory” grade to have their work experience count toward graduation requirements.

 Professional Development Modules

-Cooperative and experiential learning is fully integrated in our academic and educational program and supports University learning outcomes.
-Over the course of their academic career, students will participate in professional development modules designed to allow them to reflect upon, plan for, and be intentional in their personal work experiences.
+Cooperative and experiential learning is fully integrated into our academic and educational programs and supports University learning outcomes.
+Over the course of their academic career, students will participate in professional development modules designed to reflect upon, plan for, and be intentional in their personal work experiences.

 Work Experience Evaluations

-The student’s performance during a cooperative work experience term is evaluated by the student’s supervisor, who is assigned for that term by the co-op employer.
+During a cooperative work experience term, the student's performance is evaluated by the student’s supervisor, who is assigned for that term by the co-op employer.
 This evaluation is required by Kettering and is kept on file for five years after graduation or separation from the University.
 The terms are evaluated on a “satisfactory/unsatisfactory” grading format.
 No academic credit hours or quality points are earned through the work experience requirements of the program.